-Now some CG followers clarify using a CG-approved shampoo that just contains stronger cleansers.
+Now some CG followers clarify using a shampoo that just contains stronger cleansers.
 A clarifying shampoo such as the Aunt Jackie’s Coco Wash Coconut Milk Conditioning Cleanser works really well.
 This product doesn’t contain any sulfate and so technically, is still Curly Girl approved.

 Others prefer to use a sulfate shampoo such as the Bumble and Bumble Sunday Shampoo once every 4-6 weeks.

 This doesn’t follow the Method exactly, but it’s a great way to remove any stubborn product build-up.

 This shampoo also works great if you live in a hard water area as you may be suffering from calcium and mineral build-up.
 If this is the case, a chelating shampoo, such as the Bumble and Bumble Sunday Shampoo is necessary.

 It’s completely your choice whether you choose to clarify, but if you suffer from dandruff, itchy scalp, or any other scalp issues, perhaps adding a clarifying shampoo to your routine may just do the trick.

 If you’re looking for natural ways to bring life back to your curls, I suggest you try an apple cider vinegar rinse.
 Some Curly Girl followers use the ACV rinse as a clarifying routine, but it’s not as effective as sulfate shampoo.

 However, regular use may just be the thing you need as apple cider vinegar does help to naturally cleanse your hair and protect your curls from hair loss.